earaujoassis/evolve/README.md

 Please refer to the included *LICENCE file* for terms of use.

-Apache License, Version 2.0 --- Copyright 2011-2014 Ewerton Assis (hey@ewerton-araujo)
+Apache License, Version 2.0.
+Copyright 2011-2014 &copy; Ewerton Assis.